 Agency theory explains that appointing Independent directors on the board or committees can improve the monitoring function.
 The independency of the RMC means the number of INEDs, (Independent Non-Executive Directors) in the RMC.
 Corporates are required to appoint INEDs, (Independent Non-Executive Directors) in RMC to enhance the transparency and effectiveness of the board committees (Rimin et al., 2021).
 The firms that are better performers than others have more INEDs, in the RMC during the economic recession(Yeh et al., 2011) .
 The presence of INED as the RMC chairperson enhances the firm accounting returns (Kallamu 2015).
 The RMC independence is negatively associated with the firm's market value, and the RMC members must have risk management expertise, accounting and finance knowledge (Malik et al., 2021).
 The RMC members with accounting and finance knowledge have more understanding of the risk faced by the firms and can handle these risks effectively.

-From the above discussion, the Study expects that the presence of INEDS and the INED Chairperson of RMC will enhance the transparency and monitoring of the management risk behaviours in the interest of shareholders and stakeholders.
+From the above discussion, the Study expects that the presence of INEDS and the INED Chairperson of RMC will enhance the transparency and monitoring of the management risk behaviors in the interest of shareholders and stakeholders.
 Further, the presence of the INED chairperson of RMC can effectively manage the agency's problems.
 We also expect that the RMC members with Accounting and finance knowledge are more capable of understanding the Islamic banks' risks and monitoring the Islamic banks' operations.

 H14: The independence of RMC significantly enhances the Credit ratings of Islamic banks.